Alkamenos/Alkamenos/README.md

 ### Hi there 👋

+🔭 I’m looking for a new job... my CV in Russian - https://www.notion.so/0a7e66530d67494095e05a14aab5a841

+🌱 I’m currently learning: Vue, GoLang, Microfrontends, UX/UI Design

+📫 How to reach me: alkamenos@gmail.com

 <!--
 **Alkamenos/Alkamenos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.